ansible/awx/docs/task_manager_system.md

 ### Timing out

-Because of the global lock of the each manager, only one manager can run at a time.
+Because of the global lock of the manager, only one manager can run at a time.
 If that manager gets stuck for whatever reason, it is important to kill it and let a new one take its place.
 As such, there is special code in the parent dispatcher process to SIGKILL any of the task system managers after a few minutes.

 There is an important side effect to this.
 Because the manager `schedule()` runs in a transaction, the next run will have re-process the same tasks again.
 This could lead a manager never being able to progress from one run to the next, as each time it times out.
 In this situation the task system is effectively stuck as new tasks cannot start.
-To mitigate this, each manager will check if is is about to hit the time out period and bail out early if so.
+To mitigate this, each manager will check if it is about to hit the time out period and bail out early if so.
 This gives the manager enough time to commit the DB transaction, and the next manager cycle will be able to start with the next set of unprocessed tasks.
 This ensures that the system can still make incremental progress under high workloads (i.e. many pending tasks).

 ### Job Lifecycle